 "I'd like you to inform them: from now on, Lacus Clyne will be singing the song... of peace."

 The daughter of PLANT Supreme Council Chairman Siegel Clyne, Lacus is an extremely popular Idol Singer and political activist, and is engaged to her friend Athrun.
-Early in the series she is picked up by the Archangel and meets Kira, an event which will come to define the rest of her life.
-She eventually abandons ZAFT after her father's assassination, waging a propaganda war (and then a physical one) against Chairman Zala.
-The public face of her father's moderate political stance, the "Clyne Faction", and later the Three Ships Alliance, Lacus is a pleasant, friendly, idealistic girl, who is a heck of a lot smarter than you'd think.
+Early in the series she is picked up by the Archangel and meets Kira, an event which will come to define the rest of both their lives.
+The public face of the "Clyne Faction" (those moderates who support her father's policies), Lacus is a pleasant, friendly, idealistic girl, who is a heck of a lot smarter than you'd think.